renantrendt/aiug-workshop/insights.md

 - Process: come a question, you cna insert and Agentic to create hipothesis before retrieve the database, when generate the prompt you can insert another LLM to be a judge (if have some models that what is needed) before pass to LLM create the final answer.
 <br>

-- Fine tunning is not to give more information about your database, is to teach on how to behave
+- Fine tunning is not to give more information about your database, is to teach on how to behave.
+Change the behavior from a general model to a specialized model on domain specific data set.
+If you are looking to add new knowledge to LLM then RAG is the right path.
+- Quantization: compress very precise numbers into broader numbers: from 0.1 to 1; from 0.2 to 2.
+Its good to reduce the size of the LLM and increase performance, but loose quality
+- Ratio: % that are quantized